luyadev/luya/docs/guide/app-themes.md

 ## Import and Activate

-While running the `import` (`./vendor/bin/luya import`) command, the theme information will be loaded from the `theme.json` and stored in the database.
+While running the import command (`./vendor/bin/luya import`), the theme information will be loaded from the `theme.json` and stored in the database.
 The command will list the imported themes and layouts after running.

-After a succesfull import of the new theme, the theme itself can be activated in the CMS Admin `Themes` section.
+After a succesfull import of the new theme, the theme itself can be activated in the CMS Admin *Themes* section.
-**For each new and exists pages you have to set/change the selected layout file**
+**For each new and exists pages you have to set/change the selected layout file.**

 ![theme-management](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/theme-management.png "LUYA theme management")